vincentbarr/vincentbarr.github.com/_posts/2012-02-07-city-dark-lost-sight.md

 layout: post
 title: "The City Dark: What Happens When We Lose Sight of Night"
 category: essais
 excerpt: Should believeing require seeing?
+comments: true
 ---

 Just learned of [THE CITY DARK](http://www.thecitydark.com), and just missed the last screenings at the IFC Center.
 Bummer.